PROFILE

 the U.S. Consulate General in Chengdu, the

-U.S.'s fourth consular post in China.
+fourth U.S. consular post in China.
 Further

 exchanges of cabinet-level officials occurred